01. Liability Overview

 What Is Liability in an Asbestos Case?

-Liability is a type of obligation created by the law to compensate injured parties.
-It may result when a company’s actions breach a legal duty owed to their workers or customers.
-Liable companies have a legal obligation to compensate affected parties if their breach of duty resulted in injury.
+Liability is a type of legal obligation to compensate injured parties.
+It may result when a company’s actions violate a legal duty owed to their workers or customers.
+Liable companies have to compensate affected parties if their breach of duty led to injury.

-Asbestos companies and other parties may be liable for exposing people to asbestos.
-Different types of exposure they may be held liable for include:
+Asbestos companies and other parties may be liable for exposing people to asbestos through:

 A mesothelioma liability case is filed against parties believed to be liable for an individual’s diagnosis.
-Asbestos litigation will determine whether the defendant breached a duty to the plaintiff.
+Asbestos litigation can determine whether a defendant (company) breached a duty to a plaintiff (victim).
 If they did, they owe an obligation to compensate them.
 In other words, they are liable.

-A mesothelioma lawyer can help victims determine if they might be owed compensation for asbestos exposure.
+A mesothelioma lawyer can help victims determine if they might be owed compensation for injuries caused by asbestos exposure.
 A lawyer can also help victims identify which parties may be liable for their injuries.

 02. Who Is Liable?